James6xie/fm-orchestrator/README.rst

         }
     }

-"id" is the ID of the task.  "state" refers to the module build state and might be one of "init", "building", "done", "failed" or "locked".  "tasks" is a dictionary of component names in the format of "type/NVR" and related koji tasks and their states.
+"id" is the ID of the task.  "state" refers to the orchestrator module build state and might be one of "init", "building", "done", "failed" or "locked".  "tasks" is a dictionary of component names in the format of "type/NVR" and related koji or other supported buildsystem tasks and their states.

 Listing all module builds
 -------------------------